tayganr/purviewlab/modules/module09.md

 * An Azure Azure Purview account (see [module 01](../modules/module01.md)).
 * An Azure Purview catalog with some assets (see [module 02](../modules/module02.md)).

+## :loudspeaker: Introduction

+Registering an Azure Purview account to a Synapse workspace allows you to discover Azure Purview assets and interact with them through Synapse capabilities.

 ## Table of Contents

 1. [Azure Data Lake Storage Gen2 Account Access](#1-azure-data-lake-storage-gen2-account-access)